University of Oklahoma: History

 The north campus and airfield were built in the early 1940s as Naval Air Station Norman.
 The station served mainly an advanced flight training mission and could handle all but the largest bombers.
 A large earthen mound east of Interstate 35 and north of Robinson Street, colloquially known as 'Mount Williams', was a gunnery (the mound has been removed to make way for a commercial development).
 In the post–World War II demobilization, the university received the installation.
 Naval aviator's wings displayed at the entrance to the terminal commemorates this airfield's Naval past.

 After the World War, the university enjoyed rapid growth and a surge in enrollment.
 By 1965, enrollment had risen over 450% to 17,268, causing housing shortages.
-In the mid-1960s, the administration constructed three new 12-story dormitories immediately south of the South Oval.
+In the mid-1960s, three new 12-story dormitories were erected immediately south of the South Oval.
 In addition to these three towers, they built an apartment complex for married students, including men returning to college under the GI Bill.
-These apartments are now Kraettli Apartments.

-In 1943 George Lynn Cross took over as president of the university, two years after the U.S. entered World War II.
-He served until 1968, 25 years later, becoming the longest-serving president in the university's history.
-Five presidents served in the next 25 years.
-In 1994, the university hired a president who has stayed longer.
+In 1943 George Lynn Cross took over as president of the university.
+He served until 1968, 25 years later.

 The Civil Rights Movement began a new era as the university began policies against racial discrimination and segregation after legal challenges and court cases outlawed discrimination.
 The Bizzell Memorial Library has been designated a U.S. National Historic Landmark in commemoration of the cases of G. W. McLaurin, a black man denied admission to graduate school in 1948.
-It was then state law that no school should serve both white and black students, but there were few or no separate graduate programs available for blacks.
 A court case effectively forced the Board of Regents to vote to admit McLaurin, but he was directed to study in a separated area within the law library and to be allowed to lunch only in a segregated area.
 The National Association for Advancement of Colored People brought the case to the U.S. Supreme court in McLaurin vs. Oklahoma State Board of Regents.
 In 1950, the court overturned the university's policy for segregation at the graduate school level.
 The case was an important precedent for the more famous and sweeping 1954 case of Brown v.
 Board of Education which disallowed "separate but equal" policy at all school levels.